JuliaPy/PythonCall.jl/docs/src/pycall.md

-# Comparison with PyCall
+# Coming from *PyCall*?

 Another similar interface to Python is provided by [`PyCall`](https://github.com/JuliaPy/PyCall.jl).

-Here we note some key differences.
+On this page, we give some tips for migrating between the two modules and a comparison.

+## Tips

+- You can use both PyCall and PythonCall in the same Julia session (this might be platform dependent).
+- To force PythonCall to use the same Python interpreter as PyCall, set the environment variable `JULIA_PYTHONCALL_EXE` to `"@PyCall"`.

+## Comparison

-## Flexibility of conversion
+### Flexibility of conversion

 In PyCall you do `convert(T, x)` to convert the Python object `x` to a Julia `T`.
 In PythonCall you similarly do `pyconvert(T, x)`.